-The global spread and unprecedented impact of COVID-19 is complex and rapidly evolving and has resulted in disruption to our business, the hospitality industry and the global economy.
+The global spread and unprecedented impact of COVID-19 has resulted in disruption to our business, the hospitality industry and the global economy.
 The COVID-19 pandemic has led government and other authorities around the world to impose measures intended to control its spread, including restrictions on freedom of movement, gatherings of large numbers of people, and business operations such as travel bans, border closings, business closures, quarantines, shelter-in-place orders, and social distancing measures.
+Even as these restrictions have been relaxed in some parts of the world, such as many areas of the United States, they remain effective in other parts of the world and have frequently been reimposed in many locations after having been relaxed as a result of additional outbreaks.
 As a result, the COVID-19 pandemic and its consequences have significantly reduced demand for gaming, hotels, resorts, cruises, corporate foodservice, restaurants, university cafeterias, and stadia and have had a material detrimental impact on global commercial activity across these hospitality industries that we serve, and in some cases, has caused the closure of our customers' businesses.
 Business closures have resulted in our inability to complete certain implementations and negatively impacted our ability to recognize revenue.
-We have also taken impairments on certain of our rGuest solutions based upon the impacts of COVID-19 on our business.